jacobwicks/jacobwicks.github.io/_posts/2020-08-16-use-redux-toolkit-createreducer-with-react-context-and-typescript.md

 [View on GitHub](https://github.com/jacobwicks/reactContextWithCreateReducer/blob/master/src/components/AddPage/index.tsx)

 # Testing
 Testing the reducer function of each action is simple because each action file exports the individual reducer function.
 Here's the test for the reducer for `setCurrentPage`.
-This reducer should accept a
+This reducer should accept a number, and set the value of state.current to that number.

 **Remember:** If you choose to write reducers that mutate state directly, you don't get a return value from them.
 You should assert that the state object that you passed in has mutated.